mk197d/Automatic-Index-Creation-for-PostgreSql/README.md

 - `./code`: Contains the header and C++ files for the implementation, along with the Makefile.
 It also contains some python files for parsing, and running queries.
 - `./theory`: Contains some relevant papers and slides.
 - `./documentation`: Contains the report as `readme.pdf`.
+- `./images`: Contains the results and sample runs.
 - `./README.md`: Contains the instructions to run the code.

 ## How to setup?